-Please click here to view the grant award locations for the first quarter of 2021.
+Please click here to view the grant award locations for the first 2 quarters of 2021.

 Note: Please use Places 2 Play to locate playing locations because some of these grant locations are schools, and players may be restricted to students and staff.

 The following are selective comments and pictures from members who were awarded a USA Pickleball grant.

 USA Pickleball Ambassador: Jane Cech, Lincoln, NE

 With the $250.00 in grant money, we applied it towards USAPA pickleball nets.
 The nets are used daily at Ballard Park.
 We were fortunate the our city parks dept. striped the existing tennis pad so that 4 portable pickleball nets could be used there.
 This grant has made a difference in that we have a place, for those who live in north Lincoln, to play without having to always travel to the south side of town.
 Currently there are around 14-20 people (and growing) who play on the Ballard courts each day.
 Having those courts available also takes pressure off our 6 dedicated courts at Peterson Park where we can have up to 20+ players waiting to play.
 It is a win/win for everyone.